-Download and complete two forms below:
+Download and complete forms below:

-Apply for the permit.
 You will be required to upload the completed documents from Step 2.

-Events requiring a Fire-Rescue Department permit:
+Operations Requiring a Fire-Rescue Department Permit

 Outdoor assembly of 50 or more people within a fenced area (example: a fenced parking lot for temporary outdoor dining).